Welcome to the

 Young volunteers aged 11-18 also play a part in fund-raising, organising and running differnt functions, taking on responsibilities from advertising to communication and working out the pitfalls and the success that builds confidence and different skills in many areas

 Amber, Sophie and Lisa (all 15 years old 2011) accepting a cheque on behalf of H.A.C.K. from AVOW for Youth Service Strategy-Youth Education (Welsh Assembly Government and Wrexham County Borough Council) Whilst on the right is Katie, Elinor, Sophie and Emily are helping fund-raise and are totally enjoying the experience

 * * * * * * * * * * * * * * *

-This web site has been set up to highlight and explain the work that we do within the community and the young people that we help.
+This web site has been set up to highlight and explain the work that we do within the community and the children / young people and other groups that we help.

 The Volunteers are constantly fund-raising to raise the very necessary funds that running a horse sanctuary requires .
 We are tremendously successful, on a shoestring budget, although it is hard and frustrating and we could do so much more if given the added financial support, but we have alwyas been keen to fulfill our commitments to this education and are looking for the regular funding for such.

 Our educational program provides both hands on practical experience under strictly controlled guidance of experienced staff and a “fun-based” classroom experience.
 This combination serves to ensure that children become more aware of the value of educational aspiration and we offer opportunities to young people that are educative, expressive, empowering and participative and that also gives them an understanding to mankind’s responsibility towards the animal kingdom and value in their own lives.